home-assistant/addons/homematic/README.md

 ## HmIP-RFUSB

-HassOS versions 1.11 and later support the HmIP-RFUSB by default and dont't need any configuration.
+HassOS versions 1.11 and later support the HmIP-RFUSB by default and don't need any configuration.
 If you installed Hassio on another distribution of Linux, you need to follow the installation guide for the UART USB to setup the UART USB interface on your computer.